 (Holy Monastery of Zoodochos Pigi)

-On your way past Askeli Beach, you will come upon a monastery founded after Athens’ Metropolitan in 1720.
-The monastery overlooks the water and has walls full of vibrant art drawn in the 18th and 17th centuries.
+East of Askeli Beach, you come upon the monastery founded in 1720 after Athens’ Metropolitan Iakovos II visit.
+The monastery overlooks the sea and the church walls are decorated with vibrant art of the 18th and 17th centuries.

 - Have fun at Love Bay

 Love Bay is about three kilometres west from Poros town.
 This beach is characterised by a very soft gradient with pure shallow waters.
 To your surprise, there is a volleyball net in the water to enjoy a game.
 This bay is filled with party atmosphere, and you can also hire sun loungers and enjoy the bay’s surroundings.